balenaltd/handbook/docs/team/keeping-your-personal-information-up-to-date.md

 # Keeping your personal information up to date
 ### Personal information
-We record the personal information for every new starter in a confidential folder, maintained by TeamOS.
-It is therefore very important that you let someone from the Operations or TeamOS team know if you change any of the below.
-You can also send an email to teamos@balena.io.
+We record the personal information for every new starter in a confidential folder, maintained by People-ops.
+It is therefore very important that you let someone from the People-ops team know if you change any of the below.
+You can also send an email to peopleops@balena.io.
 Even if it is a temporary relocation, it is useful to make a note.

 - your name
 - location